 - Install the VPN software onto the device(s) you want to access Gmail on

 - Next, open the VPN software then connect to a server location where Gmail is not blocked (for example, a US-based server)

 - Once connected, you will be able to access Gmail.

 How to access Gmail in China

 in more detail:

-This super quick video walks you through the exact steps needed to access Gmail in China.
-Check it out, or alternatively go through the steps below the video and have access to Gmail in China in less than 2 minutes:
+We also made this super simple video walkthrough that not only shows you the steps to follow in real time, but also gives you a super quick education on why Gmail in inaccessible in China.
+Check it out, or alternatively go through the steps below the video and have access to Gmail in less than 5 minutes: